Striving to meet projected coal demand of power sector on priority: Coal India

 Allaying apprehensions of a possible shortfall in supply to the power sector, Coal India Limited (CIL) on Monday said that it is concentrating its efforts to meet the projected coal demand of this regulated sector on “priority basis”.

-The state owned coal miner said it has supplied an all time high of 528 million tonnes (mt) of coal to the country’s power utilities till March 24 this year.
+The state-owned miner said it had supplied an all-time high of 528 million tonnes (mt) of coal to the power utilities till March 24 this year.
 This is 98.5 per cent of the prorated demand of 536 mt projected by the Ministry of Power and Central Electricity Authority.

-The current trend of coal stock accumulation indicates that CIL is likely to open FY-23 with above 60 mt at its pitheads.
-The stockpile of domestic coal at power plants is expected to rise to around 25 mt by the closure of the fiscal, the bulk of it augmented by CIL’s supplies.
-Further, an additional 4.5 mt will be available at goods sheds, washeries and ports, the company said in a press statement.
+The current trend of coal stock accumulation indicates that CIL is likely to open FY23 with above 60 mt at its pitheads.
+The stockpile of domestic coal at power plants is likely to rise around 25 mt by the closure of the fiscal, the bulk of it augmented by CIL’s supplies.
+Further, an additional 4.5 mt will be available at goods sheds, washeries and ports, the company said in a statement.

 Indigenous coal stock at power houses monitored by CEA stood at 23.7 mt as of March 24.